LMS Coronation Class: British power record

 Following an earlier test using No. 6234 Duchess of Abercorn which indicated that the locomotive's power was compromised by its single blastpipe, a double blastpipe and chimney were installed.
-On 26 February 1939, a retest was undertaken and No. 6234 hauled a train of 20 coaches, including a dynanometer car, from Crewe to Glasgow and back.
+On 26 February 1939, a retest was undertaken and No. 6234 hauled a train of 20 coaches, including a dynamometer car, from Crewe to Glasgow and back.
 Even though the load was 610 LT, the train was hauled up the climbs to the summits at Shap and Beattock at unprecedented speeds.
 Drawbar horsepower, representing the power conveyed directly to the 20 coach train, was frequently over 2000 hp and a maximum of 2511 hp was recorded.
 This remains the official British record for a steam locomotive to this day.
 Because there were unmeasured variables, the horsepower at the cylinders could only be estimated; Cecil J. Allen thought it to be 3333 hp whilst O. S. Nock was more conservative at 3209 hp.
 This sustained power output could not be expected on day-to-day service as it was beyond the shovelling capacity of a single fireman, and two firemen were carried for this test run.

 Some seventeen years later, No. 46225 Duchess of Gloucester, a virtually identical sister engine, was tested by British Railways on the open road on the Settle and Carlisle line.
 Again it was established that a continuous drawbar horsepower of 2000 hp was readily sustainable.
 Strangely, the drawbar power output on the stationary test plant at Rugby could only be coaxed up to an absolute maximum of 1710 hp which in retrospect casts doubt on the validity of the methodology.